 - analyze quantitative and qualitative data using biostatistics, informatics, computer-based programming and software, as appropriate.

 - interpret results of data analysis for public health research, policy or practice.

 - compare the organization, structure and function of health care, public health and regulatory systems across national and international settings.

 - discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and systemic levels.

 - assess population needs, assets and capacities that affect communities’ health.

-- apply awareness of cultural values and practices to the design or implementation of public health policies or programs.
+- apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs.